gSchool/SF-ASE-T1-Live-Content/README.md

 > The earliest sessions are not listed here because details on these sessions have been lost.
 You are still welcome to look through the content - we just don't have details on the topics that were discussed in those sessions.

+* Office Hours - Oct 4, 2023 - Capitalize each word in a sentence (group)
 * Office Hours - September 29, 2023 - Search a string with split
 * Workshop 11 - September 28, 2023 - Running Back Runner
 * Office Hours - September 27, 2023 - isOddWithoutModulo